Patricia A. Thomas, MD Diversity & Inclusion Award

-To acknowledge the contributions and accomplishments of women faculty in the KU Schools of Medicine, Nursing and Health Professions.
-The KUMC Women in Medicine and Science (WIMS) organization honors Dr. Patricia A. Thomas each year by presenting this award to deserving women who manifest Dr. Thomas' ideals of diversity and inclusion in academic healthcare education.
-The award was established in 2015.
+The Patricia A. Thomas, MD Diversity & Inclusion Award's purpose is to acknowledge the contributions and accomplishments of women faculty in the KU Schools of Medicine, Nursing and Health Professions who manifest the late Dr. Thomas' ideals of diversity and inclusion in academic healthcare education.

 The candidate must exhibit evidence of:

 KUMC women faculty members in the KU Schools of Medicine, Nursing or Health Professions.

 To self-nominate or to nominate a well deserving colleague or health care professional, please return the following required information:

 NOTE: Incomplete nominations will not be considered by the WIMS Recognition Committee.

 Submit all awards materials to: email@example.com